zhaoyizhuang/AdventureGame/README.md

 Above images are the sample screenshot from the game.
 I go through the game, move, shoot, pick up treasures, weapons.
 Meet dead monster, escape successfully, lose and win.
 ##Design/Model Changes: <br>
-  - The original version is the design I have for the Project4, a text-based game.
   - Changes I made:
     - Add a View Package which represents the GUI view part of the MVC design pattern.
     - Add a Features interface which extends the DungeonController interface and represents the features and interactions that the game will have in the GUI.